Angel170605/Angel170605/README.md

 - **Sports ⚽💪⛰️​**: Football is almost my religion, I love to play and watch it.
 Also I go to the gym and enjoy hiking.
   > Obviously, I'm an undoubtable *culer* 🔴​🔵.

-- **Drive 🚗**: Since discovering it at the drivers school, driving has become one of my favorite activities.
+- **Drive 🚗**: Since I discovered it at the drivers school, driving has become one of my favorite activities.
 I got my license more than a year ago, and I still love to drive chill with my music.
   > Always legally.

 - **Music 🎶**: I love english hip-hop music.
 Travis Scott, Central Cee, Playboi Carti, Drake, Metro...